naorye/web-dev-easy-src/source/_posts/2013-01-23-searcher-backbone-dot-js-application-demonstration.markdown

 {% include_code lang:javascript js/views/search.js searcher/js/views/search.js %}

 SearchView renders itself on initialization, and every time appQuery changes it updates the input values.
-On render, the view draws itself using (underscore templates)["www.underscore.com/#template"] and initializes the inputs according to the appQuery.
+On render, the view draws itself using <a href="http://www.underscore.com/#template" target="_blank">underscore templates</a> and initializes the inputs according to the appQuery.
 Whenever the user clicks on the search button, the view set appQuery with the new values which causing the url to change (as we saw in app.js).
 Notice that SearchView uses the text plugin of require.js in order to load templates/search.html.
 In addition, the compiled version of templates are stored in searchTemplate and in optionTemplate in order to save compilations.
 SearchView contains the addSource() method which gets sourceModel instance as parameter (we will see it later) and adds the new source to the sources select list.

 Sources
 -------
 As I mentioned before, the application makes searches among different search providers.
 The sources mechanism is responsible for defining search providers, their models and their views.
 This feature includes the SourcesManager view which acts as a bridge and responsible for rendering the relevant search results according to appQuery.

-{% include_code lang:javascript js/sources/source-manager.js searcher/js/sources/source-manager.js %}
+{% include_code lang:javascript js/sources/sources-manager.js searcher/js/sources/sources-manager.js %}

 When initialized with appQuery as model, SourcesManager renders itself on appQuery change.
 SourceManager has the ability to add sources using the addSource() function or using the initialization "sources" option.
 When it renders, it resolves the search provider's view according to appQuery and renders it.
 SourceManager initialization occurs inside the application initialization: